mhard1/MBX_STOP_LOSS/README.md

 This program is in no way affiliated with Binance, and is in no way intended for you to use with your Binance account or any account.

-You assume full repsonsibility for your use of this code and the author of this code is in no way repsonsible for your use of this code.
+You agree to assume full repsonsibility for your use of this code and the author of this code is in no way repsonsible for your use of this code.

 ***********